jordan-bird/Keras-LSTM-Music-Generator/README.md

 # Keras LSTM Music Generator
-Generate music with LSTMs in Keras
+Learn to generate music with LSTM neural networks in Keras

 After reading Sigurður Skúli's towards data science article ['How to Generate Music using a LSTM Neural Network in Keras'](https://towardsdatascience.com/how-to-generate-music-using-a-lstm-neural-network-in-keras-68786834d4c5) - I was astounded at how well LSTM classification networks were at predicting notes and chords in a sequence, and ultimately then how they could generate really nice music.